#4112 $1,950Handmade Cluny lace/plush coat, c.1900

 With wide roomy sleeves, the cut is simple and slightly flared.
 The neckline, front opening, and sleeve borders are trimmed with wide bands of handmade silk/linen filet lace.
-On the ends of the lace panels (6th picture down), the fringe that mimics the faux fur is absolutely marvelous!
+On the ends of the lace panels, the fringe that mimics the faux fur is to die for!

 The coat is lined with matching satin faced along the neckline and lower corners with exquisite handmade silk Cluny lace.
 On the right side of my Edwardian Gallery is another example of handmade Cluny lace.

 The coat lapels, when turned back, reveal scrolling braided trim.
 The coat closes with loops of braided trim and large thread-covered buttons.
 The rosettes with hanging tassels at the neckline add additional texture.

 Cluny lace was developed during the second half of the 19th century, inspired by lace samples originally worked during the 16th century.

 This dressy plush coat was meant for a woman of style and substance.
 Her fine form and fashionable dress combine with a distinguished and commanding presence to produce a gratifying effect to which few can be insensible.